 - Within the CIP Code family 51.XXXX, we ask that you exclude programs if they reside exclusively in a medical school or college.
 We do accept Nursing, Pharmacy, Allied Health, and other similar programs, which typically reside outside of a medical school or college.

 - You may include Military Science programs so long as they contain instructional activity and have their own instructional budget.

-- In Engineering, CIP Code 14.XXXX, you will be asked to provide data for those engineering disciplines at your institution.
-Suppose you had five engineering programs – agricultural, chemical, civil, electrical, and mechanical.
-You would provide data for five discrete CIP Codes, i.e., 14.0301 (Agricultural Engineering), 14.0701 (Chemical Engineering), 14.0801 (Civil Engineering, General), 14.1001 (Electrical and Electronics Engineering), 14.1901 (Mechanical Engineering), etc. Institutions with different engineering departments would report data for the appropriate 6-digit engineering CIP codes.
+- In Engineering, CIP Code 14.XXXX, you should provide data for the engineering disciplines at your institution.
+Suppose you have five engineering programs – agricultural, chemical, civil, electrical, and mechanical.
+You would provide data for five discrete CIP Codes, i.e., 14.0301 (Agricultural Engineering), 14.0701 (Chemical Engineering), 14.0801 (Civil Engineering, General), 14.1001 (Electrical and Electronics Engineering), 14.1901 (Mechanical Engineering), etc., assuming that each of these programs has its own instructional budget.
 This pattern should be repeated across all curricular areas.

 - If your Department of Foreign Languages offers French, Spanish, Russian, Chinese, Greek, and Latin, and you cannot cleanly disaggregate teaching workload and cost data into each of these disciplines, simply report the data as “Linguistic, Comparative, and Related Language Studies and Services,” CIP Code 16.01.